 - It takes about 16 hours following the end of a three-inch snowfall to plow and/or treat every County road once

-- Within 24 to 36 hours after a 10-inch snowfall, expect major and primary County roads to be cleared and one snow plow pass made through neighborhood streets.
+- After a 10-inch snowfall, you can expect major and primary County roads to be cleared within 24 to 36 hours.
+At that time, one pass should have been made through neighborhood streets.

 - After a 15-inch snowfall, crews should complete snow plowing in about 35 to 40 hours.

 After a 24-inch snowfall, crews should complete the work in about 48 to 60 hours.

 How do I check the status of County snow removal efforts?
 Top